pbosetti/SimpleIPC/README.md

 Description
 -----------

-SimpleIPC is a library for doing simple inter-process communication in Ruby.
+SimpleIPC is a Ruby library for doing simple inter-process communication in Ruby.

 Install
 -------